Water-Run/SimpSave/source/README.md

 The name of a SimpSave storage unit can be any string, but ensure uniqueness to avoid conflicts.

 For more detailed function usage and explanations, check the library overview below.
 You can also visit the GitHub project page to download sample code and explore this simple, easy-to-use library further.

+### File Name and Reserved Words
+By default, SimpSave uses `__ss__.ini` as its name.
+You can modify `operation_file` when calling the function to manipulate different files.
+The following keys are retained in SimpSave:
+-` _build_ `: Record the creation time of SimpSave instance
+-` _update_ `: Record the latest update time of SimpSave instance
+-` _ path_ `: Record the working path of SimpSave instance
+You can use the ` read() ` function to read relevant information.
+These reserved words are protected and will be rejected when written using the ` write() ` function.

-### Library Overview
+## Library Overview

 ##### `ready(operation_file: str = None)`
 - **Description**: Checks if SimpSave is initialized by verifying the existence of the `.ini` file.